jonasamar/Drug-Assay-Study/Rscripts/README.md

 ## R scripts order

-This file is here to explain the order in which one should run the multiple R/Rmd files (when values are equals it means it doesn't matter which one is first):
+This file is here to explain the order in which one should run the multiple R/Rmd files in this folder :

 0 - install.R

 1 - Onset of Labor preprocessing
-2 - Onset of Labor curves classification
+2 - Onset of Labor curves classification (except two last plots) 3 - Drug assay preprocessing
-3 - Onset of Labor feature index and patient clustering (except section Simulated drug effect visualization)
+4 - Onset of Labor predictive model and patients clustering (except last section Simulated drug effect visualization)

-4 - Drug assay preprocessing
 5 - Drug assay data visualization
 6 - Drug assay sigmoids fitting

 7 - Drug assay drug tensors

 8 - Drug assay scores and visualization
-9 - Onset of Labor feature index and patient clustering (all sections)
+9 - Onset of Labor feature index and patient clustering (sections : Paths, Libraries, Importing and preprocessing data, Importing selected model and its predictions, Visualization of simulated drug effect)